bnnm/wwiser/doc/WWISER.md

 Some list of features not simulated at the moment (also see README):
 - Looping Wwise songs can randomly select values during loops (with 'weight' value), while .txtp must pre-select one.
-- can't apply volumes (complex mix of parts that are hard to measure)
+- can't apply all volumes exactly (may sound quieter than normal)
 - can't apply most effects (like pitch or filters)
 - fade-ins aren't handled (ex. multiple play events)
 - object's values changed in real time through events (like volume) aren't applied